Director of Communications

-Francesco Fiondella heads IRI’s communications, which includes developing web stories, videos and overseeing IRI’s presence on social media.
-Through his writing and photography, he shares how some of the world’s most vulnerable people struggle with the realities of droughts, extreme weather, epidemics and other climate-related risks, and what IRI scientists are doing about it.
+Fiondella has worked as a science communicator for more than 15 years, using his writing and photography to convey how some of the world’s most vulnerable people struggle with the realities of climate, and what scientists are doing about it.

 He is especially interested in ways to bring science into the public sphere through collaborations with artists, photographers and other cultural messengers.
 In 2016, he worked with painter Michelle Rogers to organize IRI’s first visiting artist.
 He has served as a judge and panelist on “Concorso Cambiamenti Climatici – The Grand Challenge” an international climate-art contest organized by the University of Venice.